 IN THIS ARTICLE

-What should I discuss with my healthcare provider before receiving paclitaxel (Onxol, Taxol)?
+What should I discuss with my healthcare provider before receiving paclitaxel (Onxol)?

 You should not be given this medication if you are allergic to paclitaxel, or to other medications that contain an ingredient called Cremophor EL (polyoxyethylated castor oil).
 This includes cyclosporine (Gengraf, Neoral, Sandimmune) and teniposide (Vumon).

 It is not known whether paclitaxel passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using paclitaxel.

-Paclitaxel is given as an injection through a needle placed into a vein.
+Paclitaxel is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-The medicine must be given slowly through an IV infusion, and can take up to 24 hours to complete.
+Paclitaxel must be given slowly, and the IV infusion can take up to 24 hours to complete.

-Paclitaxel is usually given every 3 weeks.
-Follow your doctor's instructions.
+Paclitaxel is usually given once every 3 weeks.
+Follow your doctor's dosing instructions very carefully.

-Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving paclitaxel.
+Your breathing, blood pressure, oxygen levels, kidney function, and other vital signs will be watched closely while you are receiving paclitaxel.

 Report Problems to the Food and Drug Administration